 Ask your doctor if you should start a bladder diary where you monitor any leakage that may occur.
 There may be leakage during certain periods of the day or after certain meals.

-5. Which Foods and Beverages Should I Consider for my Condition?
+5. Which Foods and Beverages Should I Consider?

 Depending on your situation, your doctor may suggest that you stay away from carbonated drinks or heavily caffeinated beverages.
-Acidic or spicy foods have been known to irritate the bladder, check with your doctor if you should change your diet based on your own situation.
+Acidic or spicy foods are nown to irritate the bladder, check with your doctor if you should change your diet based on your own situation.

-These are the common questions that we recommend you ask your urologist, but there will be more so be sure to write those down too.
+These are the common questions we recommend to start, but there will most likely be more.
 Remember, there are no dumb questions when it comes to your health.
 The more informed you are, the better your treatment and overall quality of life will be.

 We’re always happy to help!